elrizwiraswara/flutter_steps/README.md

 ```

 ## Example
-Check out the [example](example) directory for a complete sample app demonstrating the use of the 'flutter_steps' package.
+Check out the [example](example) directory for a complete sample app demonstrating the use of the `flutter_steps` package.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.